 Despite having a flat bottom, the 3L Seeker will not stand up by itself, either when it’s completely or partially filled with water.
 The material it’s made with is so flexible that the sides of the bottle buckle under its own weight and it topples over.

 The bottle has three external webbing loops so you can attach it to the outside of your pack, although I wouldn’t recommend that if you hike off-trail because the bottle’s TPU construction won’t stand up to abuse by aggressive vegetation.
 However, the webbing loops do make it possible to hang the bottle in a gravity-filter configuration, when used with a compatible water filter like the Katadyn BeFree Filter.

 Water Filter and Treatment Compatibility

-The Katadyn BeFree is the only water filter compatible with the Hydrapak 3L Seeker or 2L seeker which have a 42mm opening.
+The Katadyn BeFree is the only water filter compatible with the Hydrapak 3L Seeker or 2L seeker which have 42 mm openings.
 This is a non-standard size and much larger than those found on most other soft bottles or everyday soda water bottles, which have a 28 mm opening.
-Hopefully that will change when adapters are developed that enable the 42 mm opening to be used interchangeably with filters from other manufacturers.

-If you use Aquamira water purification drops or other purification tables, the brown color of the 3L Seeker prevents you from being able to determine the turbidity or degree of suspended solids in the water you want to purify.
+If you use Aquamira water purification drops or other purification tablets the brown color of the 3L Seeker prevents you from being able to determine the turbidity or degree of suspended solids in the water you want to purify.
 This can have a big impact on the required treatment time, extending it from 15 minutes for clear water to 4 hours or more for turbid or cloudy water.
-You’d be much better off using a transparent soft bottle like the Platypus 2L or Evernew 2L, if you use a chemical water purification method.
+You’d be much better off using a transparent soft bottle like the Platypus 2L bottle, if you use a chemical water purification method.